Client: Sen3 Productions · Director: Paul & Sashia · Original Score: Penrose Audio — Davies Aguirre

 The "mutilation" isn't gore; it's transformation:

-Huge thanks to Paul and Sashia for entrusting me with the music for your films—your vision and trust made this score possible.
+Huge thanks to Paul and Sashia for entrusting us with the music for your films—your vision and trust made this score possible.
 Grateful to collaborate with you both.